nobuddyorg/ThrashBuddy/docs/getting-started.md

 ### API Tests

 With `Bruno` the API can be tested manually.
 It is not integrated in an automated way.
-The bruno files were used for developing the API.
+The Bruno files were used for developing the API.
 But API- and E2E-Tests would be almost identical, I decided against API-Test automation.

 ### End-to-End Tests